 No, applicants applying under the Alumni stream may only apply once they have completed their PhD.
 Applicants must be able to provide a copy of their completion letter or other course completion documentation.

-Yes, you can, but you will not be able to apply through the postgraduate alumni stream.

-Text at second visit: No, applicants applying under the Alumni stream may only apply once they have completed their PhD.
-Applicants must be able to provide a copy of their completion letter or other course completion documentation.

 Yes, but you will not be able to apply through the postgraduate alumni stream.